SalishSeaCast/StangAllen_SJGIPaper/README.md

 Namelists in directory Namelists see subdirectory names below.

-From Victoria Sill to Haro, Rosario, SJC (also to Admiralty and Deception) Name in Table 1: Split1F
+From Victoria Sill to Haro, Rosario, SJC (also to Admiralty and Deception)
+   - Name in Table 1: Split1F \n
-   Directory: forVS_split
+   - Directory: forVS_split

 To Victoria Sill from Haro, Rosario, SJC (also from Admiralty and Deception) Name in Table 1: Split1B